Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

-Please note that Algorithm~\ref{alg:propagation} has been implemented in Prolog, and the code is available on SWISH.\footnote{The code is available at: \url{https://gitlab.iiia.csic.es/-/snippets/32}.
+The algorithm repeats until no new importance measures are propagated (line~\ref{ln:conditionRepeat}).
+Please note that Algorithm~\ref{alg:propagation} has been implemented in Prolog, and the code is available online.\footnote{The code is available at: \url{https://gitlab.iiia.csic.es/-/snippets/32}.
+It is also available to run online at: \url{https://swish.swi-prolog.org/p/valuePropagation.pl}.
 The \texttt{nodes}, \texttt{edges}, and \texttt{importance} predicates help define the value taxonomy.
 Running \texttt{?- propagate(X).} will return the importance of the remaining nodes, satisfying coherence.
 If there is any incoherence in the input values, the user is informed and propagation halts.}

+In what follows, we present a sample value taxonomy of our running example, noting that the impact of property nodes and value importances on a working system is addressed in Section~\ref{sec:why}, which illustrates how value taxonomies can guide behaviour.